lightning/bolts/00-introduction.md

 * *Per-commitment secret*:
-   * Every commitment derives its keys from a *per-commitment secret*, which is generated such that the series of per-commitment secrets for all prevoius commitments can be stored compactly.
+   * Every commitment derives its keys from a *per-commitment secret*, which is generated such that the series of per-commitment secrets for all previous commitments can be stored compactly.

 * *Mutual Close*: